Xyrem (sodium oxybate) is available in Australia, but it is not registered.

 1. Permission to prescribe Xyrem for an individual from the TGA

 As Xyrem is not approved for use in Australia, each patient treated with Xyrem needs to be granted specific permission for Xyrem to be imported and supplied for that individual on a case by case basis.
-This approval is given by the Therapeutic Goods Administration (TGA) under the Special Access Scheme (SAS), category B. Forms requesting this permission need to be completed by your treating specialist and can be found here.
+This approval is given by the Therapeutic Goods Administration (TGA) under the Special Access Scheme (SAS), category B. Forms requesting this permission are completed online by the prescribing doctor via the SAS online system.

-Our experience has been that these forms take around a week to be approved, and a letter of approval, usually granting permission for treatment for an initial 3 month period, will be posted to the doctor who has submitted the application.
+My experience has been that these forms take around a week to be approved, and a letter of approval, usually granting permission for treatment for an initial 12 month period, is emailed to the doctor who has submitted the application.

 2. Permit to prescribe a schedule 8 substance from State Government